 - Successfully market and sell your prenatal and delivery services.

 - Prepare suitable forms to use for release of liability and record-keeping.

 If you wish to move beyond the fundamentals to earn the title of Certified Prenatal Massage Therapist, after completing the prerequisite Fundamentals course, you next take the Prenatal Certification course (worth 12 kinesthetic CEs), which teaches you how to perform a full body massage during all three trimesters of pregnancy.
 You will learn techniques utilizing your forearms and elbows to reduce stress to your hands and thumbs.This course teaches in side-lying and modified supine positioning.

-If you wish to earn certification as a Massage Doula (Step Three), you must already have completed our Prenatal Massage Fundamentals (Step One) and Prenatal Massage Techniques (Step Two) courses.
-The Massage Doula course (Step Three) is worth 12 cognitive CEs.
-This portion of the course does not teach massage technique, since you will already have learned all the techniques that may be referenced in the Massage Doula training.
+If you wish to earn certification for Massage Doula Support (Step Three), you must already have completed our Prenatal Massage Fundamentals (Step One) and Prenatal Massage Techniques (Step Two) courses.
+The Massage Doula Support course (Step Three) is worth 12 cognitive CEs.
+This portion of the course does not teach massage technique, since you will already have learned all the techniques that may be referenced in the Massage Doula Support training.
 In this course you will study how to: